 2018 Blue Shield Health Plans.
 Review, compare and make changes during the open enrollment.

-The upcoming Covered California open enrollment will start November 1 and ends January 31, 2018.
+The Covered California open enrollment will start November 1 and ends January 31, 2018.
 All enrollments from November 1 through December 15 will have a January 1 start date.
 Enrollments after December 16 through January 15 have a February 1 start.
 Enrollments after January 15, have a March effective date.

 The 2018 Blue Shield Covered California Health Insurance plans will be available for viewing during the upcoming open enrollment period and will be available for Individuals, Families and Children.
 Call me today for the appropriate enrollment options.